 Finance teams across the organisation’s trading operations work very closely with operational teams.
 As a result, commercial, financial and operational decisions are taken after proper cross-functional discussion and communication.

-The UK Group’s principal activities are the provision of software, digital solutions and technology-based outsourcing services, primarily to the public sector and regulated markets in the UK.
+The UK Group’s principal activities are the provision of software, digital solutions and technology-based managed services, primarily to the public sector and regulated markets in the UK.
 Therefore, the vast majority of the UK Group’s trading operations are conducted with UK-based Customers and Suppliers.
-However, recent growth in intra-Group cross-border sales recognised that our tax strategy should recognise transfer pricing and arm’s-length requirements under OECD guidelines, as a result of which, external advice transfer pricing advice was engaged.
-Similar levels of cross-functional discussion and communication is followed between the Uk and International teams.
+Where the UK Group engages in intra-Group cross-border sales our tax strategy recognises transfer pricing and arm’s-length requirements under OECD guidelines, as a result of which, external transfer pricing advice is engaged as appropriate.

 In addition to the more day-to-day compliance and operational risks faced, less routine transactional risks are faced from time to time.
 These primarily concern acquisitions.
 Tax risks of acquired businesses, both pre- and post-acquisition are addressed via tax due diligence reviews and reports.

 Full compliance with our tax objectives and tax principles helps to ensure that we maintain high standards of corporate social responsibility and enhances our reputation in the communities and markets we serve.

 - Comply with all rules, regulations and disclosures required;

 - File all returns in full and on time;

 - Pay all taxes due on time;

 - Be co-operative, open and honest;

 - Conduct tax planning only in line with normal commercial objectives; and